RIP Peter Dickinson.

 In the end I overcame the urge to pretend to Dobbs that I knew and liked Steen better than I in fact did, and simply said that I had not read enough to be able to form any opinion other than that he wrote good English.

-There are more jewels like this scattered about the Dickinson oeuvre for adults, but it is understandable that this style has fallen out of fashion.
-Perhaps it’s only correct that his YA fantasy work is currently showing greater strength in terms of continued relevancy.
+There are more jewels like this scattered about the Dickinson oeuvre for adults.
+I love it, but it is also old-fashioned.
+Perhaps it’s only correct that Dickinson’s YA fantasy work is currently showing greater strength in terms of continued relevancy.

 While looking at Hindsight yesterday I discovered this telling passage near the close: